opensourceforlife/CustomLandingPage-Hook/README.md

 Set this property as per your needs for landing page after user log in.
 It could be from one of the value from below options
-1. userPrivatePage
-2. userPublicPage
-3. sitePublicPage
-4. sitePrivatePage
-5. organizationPublicPage
-6. organizationPrivatePage
+1. userPrivatePage, 2. userPublicPage, 3. sitePublicPage, 4. sitePrivatePage, 5. organizationPublicPage, 6. organizationPrivatePage

 custom.landing.page.type={userPrivatePage/userPublicPage/sitePublicPage/sitePrivatePage/organizationPublicPage/organizationPrivatePage}